jessicafransson/jessicafransson/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Sweden.

-- :telescope: I’m a Full Stack Software Developer currently diving deep into React by developing my own portfolio.
+- :telescope: I’m a Full Stack Software Developer @E.ON Sverige, also currently diving deep into React by developing my own portfolio.

-- :seedling: Exploring and learning new languages and skills.
+- :seedling: Thrive whilst exploring and learning new languages and skills, networking.

 - :zap: In my free time, I do a lot of long distance running and cycling.